Perturb and Recover: Fine-tuning for Effective Backdoor Removal from CLIP: Perturb and Recover: A Backdoor Defense without Bias to Specific Triggers

 Our proposed defense \ours, Perturb and Recover, is based on a controlled model perturbation which is independent from the potential backdoor attack or trigger.
 We actively enforce that the vision and text embedding of the poisoned model is perturbed significantly and stays away from the original poisoned model.
 At the same time we recover prediction performance by minimizing the standard \clip loss $\L_{\text{CLIP}}$ on the clean data.
 In this way, we unlearn the spurious correlation of the poisoned model while trying to preserve the performance of the original \clip model.

-We denote by $\phi_P(\cdot), \psi_P(\cdot)$ the normalized embeddings given by the vision and text encoders of the poisoned model.
-As objective for enforcing the perturbation we use the $\ell_2$-distance between the features of the poisoned and the cleaned model, for both the image ($S_{\phi}$) and text ($S_{\psi}$) encoders on the batch $B$ of clean data $(x_I^n,x_T^n)_{n=1}^{|B|}$, i.e. we compute
+We denote by $\phi_P(\cdot), \psi_P(\cdot)$ the normalized embeddings of the vision and text encoders of the poisoned model.
+As objective for enforcing the perturbation we use the $\ell_2$-distance between the features of the poisoned and the cleaned model, for both the image ($S_{\phi}$) and text ($S_{\psi}$) encoders on a batch $B$ of clean data $(x_I^n,x_T^n)_{n=1}^{|B|}$, i.e. we compute

 As one can assume that the spurious backdoor correlation is destroyed when the model is perturbed enough, we threshold $S_\phi$ and $S_\psi$ in the objective at $\tau$ and average them to get the perturbation term.